 In the above example, 192.168.1.5 is the device you want to proxy, 192.168.1.1 is your openwrt router’s lan IP address, and 8123 is the port that tinyproxy is listening on. “br-lan” is the default name given to the lan interface on my router.
 Yours may be different.
 Test it!

 If you are logging to an external linux box, you’ll need to configure openwrt.
 Under tinyproxy settings, check the box to “log via syslog”, then configure syslog settings under system settings so that logs are forwarded to your linux box.
+Set the IP and port.
 See “man syslog” on your linux server for how to configure it to receive logs, or google “your distro remote host logging with syslog”.

 I couldn’t find anything free on the Internet to process the tinyproxy logs, so here’s a script I wrote that outputs a couple html tables daily via a daily cron job.